Emanem/linux-hunter/README.md

 Once done, `make release` and you'll have your _linux-hunter_ ready to be running.

 ## How to run
-Simply identify the MH:W _pid_, and then `sudo ./linux-hunter -p <pid>`.
-Press `Ctrl+C` to quit.
+Simply identify the MH:W _pid_, and then `sudo ./linux-hunter -p <pid>`; press `Esc` or `q` to quit.
+Running with experimental option `--mem-dirty-opt` should reduce the performance impact by limiting scanning memory (on i7-8700k the CPU usage went from 9% to 2%) - but the stats per player may be slightly inaccurate (i.e. may be refreshes late).

-There are some options to help out with debugging, if you use it I suppose you have compiled it yourself hence should have knowledge of such options (you should have looked at the code by then).
+There are some options to help out with debugging (such as `--debug-ptrs` and `--debug-all`), if you use those I suppose you have compiled it yourself hence should have knowledge of such options (you should have looked at the code by then).

 ## Credits
 This work couldn't have been possible w/o previous work of: